 Can’t point without pinching and losing speed?
-This is a common complaint.
 For this article, we collected everything we could find on how to solve common pointing problems.
 The experts are quite consistent, and what they say matches our experience.
 Here are five tips, in priority order.

 #1.
 Trim harder